Clandeblog 10 local drinks to try when visiting Northern Ireland

 Did you know that ginger ale originates from Belfast, Northern Ireland?
 The first carbonated ginger ale was produced by Dr Thomas Cantrell, a chemist from Belfast.
 Today, ginger ale remains a popular drink in the region and is enjoyed both on its own and as a key ingredient in cocktails such as a ‘dark and stormy’, made with ginger ale and rum.

 9. Armagh apple cider

 Did you know that County Armagh is known as the Orchard of Ireland?
 Long Meadow Orchard Cider is a local producer of artisanal cider and apple juice in Northern Ireland.
 They take great pride in using the finest apples from their own orchard in County Armagh.
 Consider the Long Meadow Orchard cider tasting experience to experience their award-winning ciders and apple juice for yourself!

 Crafted by the skilled bartenders at the Coq & Bull brasserie, The Blackwood cocktail is made with Hennessey Brandy, Baileys, Tia Maria, chocolate syrup and crushed shortbread.
 The name of this cocktail is associated with the rich history of Clandeboye Estate which was once inhabited by the Blackwood family, who were well known for their prominence and influence in the local community.

-Make sure you check out our other blog which showcases traditional foods you must try in Northern Ireland!
-If you're looking for more ideas for your next Northern Ireland getaway, sign up to the Clandeboye Lodge newsletter to stay up-to-date with the latest news, events, and special offers!
+Discover traditional foods you must try in Northern Ireland, or if you're looking for more ideas for your next Northern Ireland getaway, sign up to the Clandeboye Lodge newsletter to stay up-to-date with the latest news, events, and special offers!